US teens on alleged crime spree captured in Florida

 In Kentucky, the two teens will face the same charges, including burglary, theft, criminal trespassing and criminal mischief, Chaffins said.
 Phillips will face charges in juvenile court, because she is a minor.

 According to Bay County jail records, Hayes was held Sunday on a charge of custodial interference.
-He is scheduled for a first court appearance at 8:30 a.m.
-Monday.
+He is scheduled for a first court appearance on Monday morning.

 “I think me and the family and many other law enforcement agencies were not getting a good feeling about how this was going to turn out,” Chaffins said.